NeuralControl/statsElements/source/hypothesisTesting.rst

 Alternative Hypothesis (Ha)
     An hypothesis associated with a theory we want to prove

-III.
-Select the appropriate statistical test
+3. Select the appropriate statistical test
 ------------------------------------------
 We then need to choose a statistical test.

-1. Tails
+a.
+Tails
 ........

 **One-sided test**